hanskristian89/astronacci/README.md

 # Astronacci by Yohanes Hans Kristian

+## Version
+I'm using Laravel Framework 8.82.0, PHP 8.1.1, and Bootstrap 5 in this project.

 ## Installation
 1. Clone project using `https://github.com/hanskristian89/astronacci.git` or download zip and extract it.
 2. Go to the project folder and rename `.env.example` to `.env`.